eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 // false
 ```

 So far we didn’t get much actually!
-However we have established one important thing, which is a general principle of composition using protocol.
-This leads us to a pattern, and each pattern has some purposes.
-For example we can now shorten the implementation of `reduce` function using `Semigroups`.
+However, we have established one important thing, which is a general principle of composition using protocols.
+That leads us to a pattern and each pattern has some purposes.
+For example we can now shorten the implementation of the `reduce` function using `Semigroups`.
 In order to do that we need to implement new extension for `Array` type.
 The extension will introduce new instance method for concatenating the supported types:

 ```swift
 extension Array where Array.Element: Semigroup {